Introduction

 When to See a Doctor

-- Your periods have stopped for three months or more without an obvious cause (like pregnancy).
+- Your periods have stopped for three months or more without an obvious cause.

 - You experience other symptoms such as severe headaches, vision changes, excessive hair growth, or pelvic pain.